-The question is very important because, for any retired person or couple who desires to retire and move, a strong sense of independence is essential for success.
+The question is very important because a strong sense of independence is essential for success for any retired person or couple who desires to retire and move.

 Your post-retirement happiness depends on it.
 It makes no sense to make a significant move only to find out that you’ve made yourself miserable instead of happy.

 An example of why I think independence is important.

 When Rebel Retiree and I looked for places to move, we made it a practice to visit area shopping centers to get a feel for the people and places in the region.

 On one occasion, while standing in the snowy parking lot of a local mall, we spoke to a middle-aged woman who generously gave us her impressions of the area.

 Her relocation hadn’t turned out as planned.
 Clannish is how she described the people in the rural town.
 She had difficulty finding a church where she felt accepted.